AppImage/docs.appimage.org/source/packaging-guide/signatures.rst

 Reading the signature
 ---------------------

-You can display the digital signature that is embedded in an AppImage by running the AppImage with the :code:`--appimage-signature` option like this:
+You can display the digital signature that is embedded in an AppImage by running the AppImage with the ``--appimage-signature`` option like this:

 .. code-block:: shell

-    $ ./XChat_IRC-x86_64.AppImage --appimage-signature
+    > ./XChat_IRC-x86_64.AppImage --appimage-signature

     -----BEGIN PGP SIGNATURE-----
     Version: GnuPG v2